 You won’t find Rylan taking a dump in a public loo, and if he has to you’ll find him bare bollock naked – hide your eyes!

 Good Morning Britain viewers have been scammed, and unlike the days of GMTV, it wasn’t the TV station doing the conning.
 Self-made money saving expert Martin Lewis told viewers to avoid an online marketing campaign that had been using his name and image to ‘endorse’ a fake investment scheme.

 Speaking on GMB during his regular advice slot he told viewers scammers had been duping online fans into parting with thousands of pounds in cash and had featured him in the con to make it look legit.

 “They are leeching off the trust I have spent 19 years building… There have been a series of adverts on Facebook using my face and my name, including pictures from this show… They are being used on Facebook to advertise a range of things that I have nothing to do with.”

 One victim, who was fooled into thinking the scheme was supported by Lewis, lost just under £20,000 it was reported.
 GMTV, now ITV Breakfast, which produces Good Morning Britain, was fined two million pounds in 2007 by the TV regulator Ofcom following what was described as ‘the biggest fraud in UK television history’.
-It is believed around 62 million competition entries to GMTV phone-in on air promotions were made with no chance of winning.
-While these TV competitions aired, urging viewers to call in, the data was not being logged for inclusion onto the prize draw, and the calls only making profit for the telephone operating service and the TV station.
+It is believed around 62 million competition entries to GMTV phone-in on-air promotions were made with no chance of winning.
+While these TV competitions aired, urging viewers to call in, the data was not being logged for inclusion onto the prize draw, and the calls only making a profit for the telephone operating service and the TV station.
 This practice ran over a four year period from 2003.